RobertKrawitz/OpenShift4-tools/README.md

 - *bastion-ssh* and *bastion-scp* -- use an ssh bastion to access cluster nodes.

+- *openshift-release-info* -- get various information about one or more releases.

 - *clean-cluster*: clean up a libvirt cluster if `openshift-install destroy cluster` doesn't work.